Phandastick/TaskList-lite/README.md

 ### Features:
 - Adds tasks
 - Cool checkbox that you can tick
+- highlight on checked box (IT TOOK SO LONG TO DO)
 - What more do you want
 -  ¯\\\_(ツ)\_/¯